-"Rules 2001" means the Pakistan Petroleum (Exploration and Production) Rules, 2001.

-"Sanjawi Farm-Out Agreement" means the farm-out agreement among Sprint, Spud, and EEL dated April 15, 2009, relating to the acquisition by Spud of a 16% Working Interest in the Sanjawi Exploration License.

-"Sara and Suri Leases" has the meaning as set forth under the heading "Description of the Business - Development and Production Leases - Sara and Suri Leases".

-"SEDAR" means the System for Electronic Document Analysis and Retrieval.

-"Settlement Agreement" means an agreement, dated August 12, 2016, between FHL, Spud and PEL, pursuant to which all the disputes between FHL and PEL were resolved.

-"Sherritt" means Sherritt International Corporation.

-"Sprint" means Sprint Energy Limited.

-"Spud" means Spud Energy Pty Limited, a company incorporated pursuant to the Australian Corporations Act 2001 (Cth) and a wholly-owned subsidiary of Jura.

-"SSGCL" means Sui Southern Gas Company Limited.

-"Tight Gas Policy" means the Pakistan Tight Gas (Exploration and Production) Policy, 2011.

-"Trakker" means Trakker Energy (Private) Limited.

-"TSX" means the Toronto Stock Exchange.

-"TSX-V" means the TSX Venture Exchange.

-"Tullow" means Tullow Pakistan (Developments) Limited.

-"WAPDA" means the Water and Power Development Authority in Pakistan.

-"Working Interest" means all or any undivided interest in the entirety of any petroleum right, and related obligations and liabilities imposed by the applicable rules in accordance with any Exploration License, Lease or PCA.

-"Working Interest Owner" means the owner of the applicable Working Interest.

-"Zamzama Exploration License" has the meaning as set forth under the heading "Description of the Business - Exploration Licenses - Zamzama Exploration License".

-"Zamzama Farm-Out Agreement" means the farm-out agreement among Sprint, Spud, and EEL dated April 15, 2009, relating to the acquisition by Spud of a 12% Working Interest in the Zamzama Exploration License.

-"Zarghun South Lease" has the meaning as set forth under the heading "Description of the Business - Development and Production Leases- Zarghun South Lease".
+- "Sanjawi Exploration License" has the meaning as set forth under the heading "Description of the Business Exploration Licenses Sanjawi Exploration License". - "Sanjawi Farm-Out Agreement" means the farm-out agreement among Sprint, Spud, and EEL dated April 15, 2009, relating to the acquisition by Spud of a 16% Working Interest in the Sanjawi Exploration License. - "Sara and Suri Leases" has the meaning as set forth under the heading "Description of the Business Development and Production Leases Sara and Suri Leases". - "SEDAR" means the System for Electronic Document Analysis and Retrieval. - "Services Agreement" has the meaning as set forth under the heading "Interest of Management and Others in Material Transactions". - "Settlement Agreement" means an agreement, dated August 12, 2016, between FHL, Spud and PEL, pursuant to which all the disputes between FHL and PEL were resolved. - "Sherritt" means Sherritt International Corporation. - "Short Term Loan Agreement" has the meaning as set forth under the headings "General Developments of the Business History and Recent Business Developments in 2018 Short Term Loan Agreement". - "Sprint" means Sprint Energy Limited. - "Spud" means Spud Energy Pty Limited, a company incorporated pursuant to the Australian Corporations Act 2001 (Cth) and a wholly-owned subsidiary of Jura. - "SSGCL" means Sui Southern Gas Company Limited. - "Tight Gas Policy" means the Pakistan Tight Gas (Exploration and Production) Policy, 2011. - "Trakker" means Trakker Energy (Private) Limited. - "TSX" means the Toronto Stock Exchange. - "TSX-V" means the TSX Venture Exchange. - "Tullow" means Tullow Pakistan (Developments) Limited. - "WAPDA" means the Pakistan Water and Power Development Authority. - "Working Interest" means all or any undivided interest in the entirety of any petroleum right, and related obligations and liabilities imposed by the applicable rules in accordance with any Exploration License, Lease or PCA. - "Working Interest Owner" means the owner of the applicable Working Interest. - "Zamzama Farm-Out Agreement" means the farm-out agreement among Sprint, Spud, and EEL dated April 15, 2009, relating to the acquisition by Spud of a 12% Working Interest in the Zamzama North Exploration License. - "Zamzama North Exploration License" has the meaning as set forth under the heading "Description of the Business Exploration Licenses Zamzama North Exploration License". - "Zarghun South Lease" has the meaning as set forth under the heading "Description of the Business Development and Production Leases- Zarghun South Lease".